Secure Chat (Instant Messaging)

 Conversations: Chat "conversations" are groups of messages focused on a specific topic that go back and forth between individuals or groups.

 Chart Links: The start of a conversation can include a link to a specific patient chart, indicating that the conversation relates to that patient.

 Presence: Responsible chat participants will set their availability status and keep it current.
 This indicates whether one is able to receive and review incoming chat messages.

 Forwarding: Recipients can configure Chat to forward all of their messages to someone else responsible for a clinical service while the recipient is away or indisposed.

 Secure Chat works like "iMessage" or "WhatsApp" but is approved for use by clinical teams.

 Chat messages are especially effective for quick communications with colleagues using Connect Care mobility.
 Haiku (smartphones for physicians), Limerick (physician Apple Watches), Rover (nursing and allied health smartphones), Canto (physician iPads) and Hyperspace (desktop computers) all support visual and/or audible alerts to incoming chat messages.

-Chat messages are only received if the recipient is logged on to a Connect Care environment that is configured to provide alerts to incoming messages.
-Even so, any break in network connectivity (or mobile app time out) can render a recipient unaware.
+Chat messages are only received if the recipient is logged in to a Connect Care environment that is configured to provide alerts to incoming messages.
+Even so, any break in network connectivity (or mobile app timeout) can render a recipient unaware.

 The Secure Chat activity in Connect Care has a status selector prominently displayed at the top of the user interface.
 This allows users to indicate whether they are currently "Available", "Busy" or "Unavailable".
 This is important if, for example, a clinician will be in surgery and unable to attend to messages.
 A settings tool can additionally be used to indicate the duration of any availability status and to identify individual(s) to whom messages should be forwarded instead.